yottaawesome/SimpleMigrator/README.md

 If you need to migrate data or restore data from another database after wiping the data out of it.

 # How to use it
 Set the source and destination connection strings in the App.config and you're ready to go.
+Remember that you will need to specify "Persist Security Info = True" in the connection string if using SQL Server authentication.